olmeiro/Olmeiro/README.md

 # Hi I'm Olmeiro!👋

 ## About me:
-- I'm from Medellín Colombia.
+- I'm from Medellín Colombia but I'm living in Bogotá.
 - I really like doing exercising, walk through the montains and appreciate nature.
 - I have just started my career path on Tech so these are my first steps!